rcmdnk/homebrew-file/docs/settings.rst

-   HOMEBREW_BREWFILE_VSCODE       | Set 1 if you want to manage vscode (VSCode) extensions by `brew-file`.| 0 HOMEBREW_BREWFILE_CURSOR       | Set 1 if you want to manage cursor (Cursor) extensions by `brew-file`.| 0 HOMEBREW_BREWFILE_CODIUM       | Set 1 if you want to manage codium (VSCodium) extensions by `brew-file`.| 0 HOMEBREW_CASK_OPTS             | This is `Cask's option <https://github.com/homebrew/homebrew-cask/blob/master/USAGE.md>`_ to set cask environment.
+   HOMEBREW_BREWFILE_VSCODE       | Set 1 if you want to manage vscode (VSCode) extensions by `brew-file`.| 0 HOMEBREW_BREWFILE_CURSOR       | Set 1 if you want to manage cursor (Cursor) extensions by `brew-file`.| 0 HOMEBREW_BREWFILE_CODIUM       | Set 1 if you want to manage codium (VSCodium) extensions by `brew-file`.| 0 HOMEBREW_BREWFILE_DESCRIBE     | Set 1 if you want to add description comments for each package in Brewfile.| 0 HOMEBREW_CASK_OPTS             | This is `Cask's option <https://github.com/homebrew/homebrew-cask/blob/master/USAGE.md>`_ to set cask environment.
 If appdir or fontdir is set with these options, Brew-file uses these values in it. | \"\"